 Perhaps the most well known of all Houston hiking trails, this 1400 acre urban park offers 9 different hiking trails crisscrossing across 13 acres in the heart of the city.
 If you’re looking for a walk or jog, or if you’re pushing a stroller, you can take advantage of the Seymour Lieberman Exer-Trail, a 3-mile crushed granite trail, which is actually open 24/7.

-In exciting news, a new, previously unused 100 acre section of the park just opened to the public, with extensive trails and boardwalks to explore!
+In exciting news, a new, previously unused 100-acre section of the park recently opened to the public, with extensive trails and boardwalks to explore!
 The boardwalk runs around a large pond and is a pretty place to spend an afternoon.

 Location: 7575 North Picnic Lane Houston, Texas 77007

 One of the largest urban nature preserves in the country, Armand Bayou Nature Center in Pasadena offers 5 miles of trails across 2500 acres of natural wetlands forest, prairie, and marsh habitats.
 Some of the trails offer shade, and some are in full sun, so choose wisely based on the weather!

 In addition to the trails here, you can explore a historic farm, complete with a blacksmith, farmhouse, and a few other buildings.
 Close by, you’ll find a bison-viewing platform, where you can climb up to see bison roaming in the field.
 There are a few ponds on the property where you’re liable to see some alligators, too.

 The nature center is closed Mondays and Tuesdays.
 It is open Sunday 12 – 5 and Wednesday through Saturday 9-5 (last admission at 4).
 Admission is free for children under 3, $4 for kids 4-12, and $6 for ages 13 and up.